-Godsmark Architecture is experienced in working on both Grade II, Grade II* and Grade I listed buildings most notably The Henry Wood Hall in Trinity Church Square, London, and early nineteenth century church, The Lloyds Club, Crutched Friars London, an early eighteenth century town house and 17 Fleet Street, London, a seventeenth century, timber-framed building.
+Godsmark Architecture is experienced in working on both Grade II, Grade II* and Grade I listed buildings most notably The Henry Wood Hall in an early nineteenth century church in Trinity Church Square, London, The Lloyds Club, Crutched Friars London, an early eighteenth century town house and 17 Fleet Street, London, a seventeenth century, timber-framed building.

 Many of our domestic works have included alterations and extensions to listed buildings and we aim to make the building work for our client's needs while respecting the original built fabric and design.